H-1B Visa Requirements: What You Need to Know

 4. Industry Standard

-H1B visa applicants must meet all of the qualifications for the offered job.
+Meeting all qualifications for the offered job is one of the essential H1B visa prerequisites.
 This requires meeting the educational requirements.
 This is at least a bachelor’s degree (or foreign equivalent), but could require higher education.
 The requirement for the H1B applicant must be the same as the industry standard, as determined by the Department of Labor.

 If you have a foreign degree, you may be subject to a credentials evaluation to determine its equivalency in the American system.